datagridsoftware/practical-ml/notebooks/insurance/data_exploration.md

 # Data exploration

-There are some important ways that are helpfull in understanding and visualising data.
-Once the data is read, and there is a dataframe object reated you can:
+There are some important ways that are helpful in understanding and visualizing data.
+Once the data is read, and there is a dataframe object created you can:

     - preview dataframe